yuri-rage/yuri-rage.github.io/_posts/2014-05-13-zorin-to-the-max.md

     TEXT
     ${alignr}${color1}${time %a, %e %B %G   %T}

 Configure conky to start at login.
 Open your newly enabled Cairo menu, then System Tools->Preferences->Startup Applications.
-Click Add, and use these settings:
+Click Add, and use these settings, substituting your home directory in place of mine:

 ![Conky Startup Screenshot]({{ site.url }}/images/conky-startup.png)